huachuman/BibTeX-to-MD/README.md

 # BibTeX-to-MD

-A versatile script that converts and cleans BibTeX files, renaming them to `.bib.md` for embedding in Obsidian, and wrapping them in "```bibtex / ```" code for rendering with the Pretty-BibTeX plugin.
+A versatile script that converts and cleans BibTeX files, renaming them to `.bib.md` for embedding in Obsidian, and wrapping them in backticks for rendering with the Pretty-BibTeX plugin.

 ## To do